 The Emanuel Synagogue offers many opportunities for spiritual growth and Jewish learning through our unique family-centered religious school for parents and children of all abilities, award-winning Kadima and USY chapters, and inspirational educational experiences for adult learners.
 We gather together often as a congregational family to learn, observe, and enjoy each other’s friendship.

 - Love of Israel and the Jewish People (Ahavat Yisrael )

-We organize our activities into communities that represent each of the above core values.
-The emphasis on “community” is intentional – we are family-friendly, and we value intellectual challenge and personal growth in a friendly setting.
+The emphasis on “community” is intentional – we are family-friendly, and value intellectual challenge and personal growth.

 The bimah, as well as many other parts of our synagogue facility, is wheelchair-accessible, and our sanctuary is equipped with devices for the hearing impaired.
 Children and adults with special needs of all kinds participate fully in the life of our congregation.

 In 1919, a group of young men met to discuss the formation of a new synagogue in Hartford.
 They envisioned the establishment of a congregation prepared to accept modern interpretation of age-old ethics and observances while retaining the traditional spiritual beauty and appeal that for so long had been an integral part of their religious being.
 The result was The Emanuel.
 For the whole story, click here.